 Sharing data from publically funded research ensures valuable research outputs can be used more widely for the benefit of patients and the public.
 The UKCRC Registered CTU Network supports the sharing of clinical trials data with trusted partners for further ethical research purposes.
 This group will facilitate the development and implementation of good practice in relation to the sharing of research data through the provision of peer-to-peer support, written guidance, and training events.

-Catrin Tudur Smith (Chair) – Liverpool Trials Collaborative
+Catrin Tudur Smith (Chair) – Liverpool Clinical Trials Centre

 Kate Fenton – NIHR